UpasakaRickicki/buddhadust/pts-ebooks/dn/README.md

 7. Click "Replace All"
 8. Repeat Steps 5-7 for each desired operation

-NOTE: Unless specified, the "Replace" field is left blank
+NOTE: Unless specified, the "Replace" field is left blank and "Wrap" is always ON

 ### Resources for RegEx